On the Relativity in Configuration Space: A Renewed Physics In Sight

 \baselineskip .47cm

 \baselineskip .4cm

 {

-The idea that possible configurations of a physical system can be represented as points in a multidimensional configuration space ${\cal C}$ is further explored.
-Matter configurations are not considered as living in a 4-dimensional spacetime.
-The notion of spacetime itself, without ${\cal C}$, does not exist in this theory.
+The idea that possible configurations of a physical system can be represented as points in a multidimensional configuration space ${\cal C}$ is explored.
+The notion of spacetime, without ${\cal C}$, does not exist in this theory.
 Spacetime is associated with the degrees of freedom of a chosen single particle within a considered configuration, and is thus a subspace of ${\cal C}$.
-Finite dimensional configuration spaces of point particles, and infinite dimensional configuration spaces of strings and branes are considered.
-Quenched description of extended objects in terms of a finite number of degrees of freedom is also considered.
-It is pointed out that the multidimensionality of a configuration space has for a consequence the existence of not only the 4-dimensional gravity, but also of other interactions.
-All those interactions are incorporated in the metric, connection and the curvature of ${\cal C}$. }
+Finite dimensional configuration spaces of point particles, and infinite dimensional configuration spaces of branes are considered.
+Multidimensionality of a configuration space has for a consequence the existence of extra interactions, besides the 4D gravity, both at macroscopic and microscopic scales.